A Guide to Standard Cabinet Specifications for Custom Projects

 Standard Specifications to Pull-out Shelves

-Pull-out shelves are typically made from a white melamine-covered particleboard bottom floor, or maple material.
+Pull-out shelves are typically made from a white melamine-covered particleboard bottom floor.
 Standard pull-out shelves are 4-1/4″ high, but can be customized to varying heights.

 Standard Cabinet Specifications for Drawers and Pull-out Tracks